gve-sw/gve_devnet_meraki_alert_profile_configurator/README.md

 ORG_ID = ''
 ```

-4. Fill out datafiles/devices.csv and enter the list of device Serial for the sensors to attach to the Alert Profile
+4. Fill out datafiles/devices.csv and enter the list of device serials for the sensors to attach to the Alert Profile

 ```
 Serial